Hamsters are the best known and most popular small rodents kept as pets.

 - being careful when handling your hamster when you have a cold as you can pass this on to them

 - ensuring you adhere to good hygiene standards and consider wearing gloves should you need to handle your hamster or clean their accommodation

 It's worth remembering that hamsters are short sighted, especially those with pink eyes, so keep a close eye on yours if you let them out of their cage.
 Remember, because of their poor depth perception, they can easily become injured from falling off tables or ledges.

 Hamsters can get mites and ringworm, so keep an eye on their skin and be on the lookout for any itchy, red patches of missing fur.
 Loss of fur can also be a symptom of a hormonal disease.

-If you think your pet may have a skin condition, be sure to speak to your vet as soon as possible.
+If you think your hamster may have a skin condition, be sure to speak to your vet as soon as possible.

 These are hard lumps of minerals that can form inside your hamster's bladder.
-It'll can cause them to:
+It can cause them to:

 - wee more frequently